ietf-gitwg/using-github/draft-ietf-git-using-github.md

 keeping the issue tracker available to editors can be valuable.

-Working Group policies need to be set with the goal of improving transparency, participation, and ultimately the quality of the consensus behind documents.
+Working Group policies need to be set with the goal of improving transparency, participation, and ultimately the quality of documents.
 At times, it might be appropriate to impose some limitations on what document editors are able to do in order to serve these goals.
 Chairs SHOULD periodically consult with document editors to ensure that policies are effective.

 A document editor can still use GitHub independently for documents that they edit, even if the Working Group does not expressly choose to use GitHub.
 Any